immersive-web/cardboard-vr-display/README.md

 On iOS, cross-origin iframes do not have access to the `devicemotion` events.
 The CardboardVRDisplay however does respond to events passed in from a parent frame via `postMessage`.
 See the [iframe example][iframe-example] to see how the events must be formatted.

+### Magic Window

+It is possible to have a magic window using a VRDisplay that isn't 100% width/height of the window, and can jump into fullscreen WebVR.
+See the [magic window][magicwindow-example] for usage.

 ## Installation

 ```